MonaHasanin/Calcolator/README.md

-# Calcolator
+# calculator
-This is a simple calculater made by Mona Galal, I hope you like it.  “using Html, CSS, JavaScript, bootstrap, tailwind"
+This is a simple calculator made by Mona Galal
+I hope you like it.  “using Html, CSS, JavaScript, bootstrap, tailwind"